0:00

 David also shares some sources germane to these and other issues:

-• ’ (highly worthwhile) book Camera Man.
+• Dana Stevens’ (highly worthwhile) book Camera Man.

 • Rebecca Solnit’s River of Shadows, on Eadweard Muybridge.